lindbrook/packageRank/README.md

 - [V Data Fixes A](#v---data-fixes-a) discusses two functions,`fixDate_2012()` and `fixCranlogs()`, which address data problems with logs from 2012 and 2013.
-- [VI Data Fixes B](#vi---data-fixes-b) discusses a “doubling” of package and R application download counts that appeared in the second half of September through the beginning of October 2023.
+- [VI Data Fixes B](#vi---data-fixes-b) discusses a “doubling” of R application download counts that appeared in the second half of September through the beginning of October 2023.
 By default, a fix is incorporated in `packageRank::cranDownloads()`.
 - [VII et cetera](#vii---et-cetera) discusses country code top-level domains (e.g., `countryPackage()` and `packageCountry()`), the use of memoization, the effect of time zones, the internet connection time